 REIGN is completely survivor led and informed which is vital to our mission that the voices of those with lived experience should be at the forefront of improving health and social care practice.
 In our collective, survivors are provided with the platform to lead training and be paid a professional fee for doing so, ensuring all REIGN trainers are respected and valued as experts.

-REIGN work to strengthen the voices of survivors, dismantle stereotypes, and challenging the status quo.
+REIGN works to strengthen the voices of survivors, dismantle stereotypes, and challenge the oppressive structures that allow abuse to thrive.
 Our motto is ‘Power; not pity’ and our mission is to fix the systems that failed us as children, whether they are in the form of social institutions or ideological beliefs.

 reign'S CORE VALUES